BitDevsNBO/bitdevsnbo.org/content/2023-09-02-august-soacratic-seminar.md

  ### Announcements

- We are excited to introduce our fourth [Socratic Seminar](/about)!
+ We are excited to introduce our Fifth [Socratic Seminar](/about)!
 A special thank you to our sponsor [GRIDLESS](https://gridlesscompute.com) for food and refreshments.

  ### Reminders